denisblondeau/Azure-Web-PubSub-Demo-Subscriber/README.md

 To get this demo working, before running it, you need to:
 - have a Microsoft Azure account.
 - create a Web PubSub service within the Azure portal.
-This one servive will handle communications between the Publisher and the Subscriber.
+This one service will handle communications between the Publisher and the Subscriber.
 - add your Web PubSub service's hostname and access key to the Subscriber model (SubModel.swift) - this is required to generate the required JSON web token and connect to your Web PubSub host.

 Start the Publisher; it will automatically connect to the Web PubSub service's hub (DemoHub).